Initializing, please wait a moment

 Test Your Keyboard for Optimal Performance

-- N-key rollover - how many simultaneous keys the hardware can report
+• N-key rollover and anti-ghosting - how many simultaneous keys the hardware can report

-- Actuation force - the analog resistance of a mechanical switch
+• Actuation force - the analog resistance of a mechanical switch, and switch feel generally

-Keys not lighting up?
-Keyboard test keys not detected: 4 fixes - works through page focus, OS layout, accessibility filters (Sticky / Filter Keys), and hardware switch; same approach as the camera black-screen and microphone no-sound guides.
+Keys still not lighting up after a full pass: keyboard test keys not detected - 4 fixes works through page focus, OS layout, accessibility filters (Sticky and Filter Keys), and the hardware switch itself.
+The same four-fix shape covers the camera black-screen and microphone no-sound cases.

 This tool is designed to be user-friendly and accessible.
 Here's how you can quickly test your keyboard: